erroronline1/caro/readme.md

 * on the other hand you have to take more care of role management and who is to export actual complete data in case of requests.

 All alterings on records (reidentification, retyping, case state) are recorded as well.

+Records outside of manually created documents, that are being supported by the application (e.g. case state, see above), are being stored in the [system language](#runtime-variables).

 ![screen record summary](http://toh.erroronline.one/caro/record%20screen.png)